 A lot of influential people are saying that the Coronavirus shutdown shouldn’t end until someone develops a vaccine.
 But despite decades of research, nobody has ever managed to create a vaccine for any member of the coronavirus family.
 Insisting that the future will be different is magical thinking.

 Perhaps you have noticed that the news these days is rather dull.
-Almost all that anyone does is report on the same things they’ve been reporting on since the end of March: the economic freefall caused by the shutdown, debates over the appropriateness of the shutdown, the antics of the President, the occasional arrest, the attempts by Senate Democrats to spend $4 to $6 trillion on handouts (as if the $1.2 trillion bipartisan bill wasn’t enough), and the insistence, by a large number of talking heads, that it would be totally unacceptable to return to normalcy until someone creates a vaccine for the Coronavirus.
+Almost all that anyone does is report on the same things they’ve been reporting on since the end of March: the economic freefall caused by the covid shutdown, debates over the appropriateness of the shutdown, the antics of the President, the occasional arrest, the attempts by Senate Democrats to spend $4 to $6 trillion on handouts (as if the $1.2 trillion bipartisan bill wasn’t enough), and the insistence, by a large number of talking heads, that it would be totally unacceptable to return to normalcy until someone creates a vaccine for the Coronavirus.

 Some experts have predicted that developing a vaccine will require two years – and then advocated keeping the shutdown going that long anyway!
 It’s hard to find a better example of how out-of-touch the comfortable classes have gotten from the Deplorables – that is to say, from the hundred million or so poor and middle-class Americans for whom a year without work does not mean safety and comfort, but rather poverty, homelessness, lack of health care, domestic violence, and more deaths by suicide and overdose.

 But I digress.
 The comfortable classes won’t end up getting the multiyear shutdown they want.
-The Coronavirus panic has lost its hold on the common people; they’re already flocking to restaurants and beaches whenever they get the chance; the flyover states are reopening right now, and the non-flyover states will follow in shot order.
+The Coronavirus panic has lost its hold on the common people; they’re already flocking to restaurants and beaches whenever they get the chance; the flyover states are reopening right now, and the non-flyover states will follow in short order.

-Also, I have no expectation whatsoever of a Covid vaccine.
+Also, I have no expectation whatsoever of a covid vaccine.

 Why?
 Well, like I said back in January, the best way to predict the outcome of a viral outbreak is to look at the facts of history and biology, and compare the outbreak to similar events in the past.

 The present Coronavirus is not the only coronavirus out there.
-It’s part of a whole family of coronaviridae which, among other things, includes the viruses which cause SARS and MERS, a pair of diseases much deadlier than Covid-19.
+It’s part of a whole family of coronaviridae which, among other things, includes the viruses which cause SARS and MERS, a pair of diseases much deadlier than covid-19.
 (SARS killed about 10 percent of the people who got it; MERS between 20 and 40 percent).
 On the other extreme, this family also includes the common cold.
 The coronaviridae have been around for a long time, they mutate rapidly, and no one has ever created a vaccine for any coronavirus.

 So why does the media talk as if it’s inevitable that this time, things will be different?
 And why does anybody feel confident enough about the knowability of the future to state how many ‘years away’ such a breakthrough is?